Noah-Huppert/scripts/README.md

 # copy and paste
 The copy and paste scripts emulate the ctrl+{c,v} behavior in the shell.

-copy accepts input from stdin. paste outputs to stdout.
+Copy accepts input from stdin.
+Paste outputs to stdout.

+Copy usage: `echo "some text from stdin" | copy`

+Paste usage: `paste | grep "some"`